dfdazac/ci-uva-2017/data/readme.txt

     - valid.csv
     - test.csv

+Data of the distance from the center of the track and the steering signal given by the default controller, which was then smoothed, was saved to
+    - center_steering_smooth.txt

 Data was recorded comprising the distance from the center of the track and the steering produced by the basic PID steering controller AND the speed determined by the SOM.
-This data was saved in the center_steering folder and merged into a single file
+This data was saved in the center_steering folder and merged into a single file:
+    - center_steering.txt

 Data of the car in three different positions with respect to the center of the track (left, center, right) was recorded for a single track.
 This is used to train a self-organizing map.
 The resulting data files are saved in the edges folder, and all of them were merged into a single file:
     - total.csv